msucorey/run-with-strangers/README.md

 [heroku]: https://run-with-strangers.herokuapp.com/#/

-- Discussion of technologies used
-- Delve deep into ~2 features that show off your technical abilities.
-Discuss both the challenges faced and your brilliant solutions.
-- Code snippets to highlight your best code (markdown code snippets, NOT screenshots)

 ## Features and Implementation

 Run With Strangers (RWS) is a web application inspired by Tea With Strangers.
 It utilizes Ruby on Rails with a PostgreSQL database handles for back end operations while React.js with a Redux architectural framework handles front end presentation and user interface.